22hideki22/Hideki-Palett/README.md

 You can also swap your old Gmod computer for a new and good one!

 ### What is Hideki-Palett?
-1.Hideki-Palett (HIP)
+- 1.Hideki-Palett (HIP)
-2.is a mini company that creates and sells Electronic Appliances and their parts 3.For Garry's mod Players. such as:
+- 2.is a mini company that creates and sells Electronic Appliances and their parts
+- 3.For Garry's mod Players.
+- 4.such as:

 - Computers (Gamers Computers too)
 - RAM, CPU, Motherboard and others.
+- Free Operational System Pendrive.

 For more details see [HIP Products info](https://drive.google.com/file/d/1rVqZx_lewzxuUqamVHZojZvIIxADxJjT/view?usp=sharing).